What is a joint venture?

 How common are joint-venture disputes?

-Recent figures show that, for example, in 2012 more than one in five joint ventures ended in a formal dispute between the partners.
-The average value of disputes also rose more than three-fold, to £17.7m.
-The average duration for a joint venture dispute was 12.9 months — up 33% on the previous year.
+Recent figures show that more than one in five joint ventures ended in a formal dispute between the partners.
+The average value of these type of commercial disputes also rose more than three-fold, to £17.7m.
+The average duration for a joint venture dispute was 12.9 months.

 Common causes of joint venture disputes